cfengine/documentation/manuals.markdown

 ### Ready to Start?

 If you are impatient to [get started][Getting Started] writing promises, now might be a good time to take a break from concepts and try out your first promises.
-You can study the [examples][Examples] and look things up in the [reference][Reference] as you go along.
+You can study the [examples][CFEngine Examples] and look things up in the [reference][CFEngine Reference] as you go along.

 If you want a solid foundation for your use of CFEngine, continue reading to understand the [design][Design] and [language concepts][Language Concepts] of CFEngine.